iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Vector Spaces/Innert Product Space.md

 ---
 ### **Intro**

-It's a vector space the is together with an inner product defined with it.
-However, if the vector space is complete, then this makes no difference with [[Hilbert Space]].
+An Inner product space is a vector space the is together with an inner product defined with it.
+However, if the vector space is a complete metric space, then this makes no difference with [[Hilbert Space]].

 **Inner Product might Differ**: